 This post may contain affiliate links.
 Read disclosure policy.

-Stack of pumpkin oatmeal chocolate chip cookies.
+Stack of soft pumpkin oatmeal chocolate chip cookies with gooey chocolate chips.

-Why This Recipe Works
+Why You’ll Love This Recipe

 Find the full printable recipe with specific measurements below.